Book Review: Crucial Conversations

 What’s the “Big Idea”

-- Discerning the point of the conversation—and then sticking to it;
+- Discerning the point of the conversation—and then sticking to it.

-- How to achieve both candor with and respect for the person you are talking to, and the importance of both;
+- How to achieve both candor with and respect for the person you are talking to, and the importance of both.

 - How to move these conversations forward with clear expectations and a united, mutually understood plan of action.

-This book is for everyone, at every level, in just about every profession or calling.
+This book is for every person, at every level, in just about every profession or calling.
 These tactics can be used to help you address difficult family dynamics, encourage you to speak confidently and respectfully in work meetings, and help those you lead feel seen, heard, and cared for in the midst of their biggest struggles.

 - Before You Talk, Look Inward